 Position open until filled.
 Ministerial Character Catholic schools in the Diocese of Austin are canonically obedient to the Bishop and assist him in fulfilling his ministry and canonical obligations.
 Pastors, presidents, and principals serve as leaders of the schools to make Christ's mission present and enduring in the schools.
 In order to fulfill Christ's mission, the school leaders employ suitable, chosen collaborators, sharing with them Christ's mission and entrusting to them various responsibilities.

 Positions employed in this School help extend the ministry of the School leaders in particular ways as outlined in the job description.
 The employee in this position is closely connected to and assists the School leaders in the performance of their ministry and, therefore, engages in ministry for the Church.

 Job Summary The Admissions Director fulfills the mission of the Catholic school by planning and implementing the overall admission process for the school.
 The Director of Admissions has decision making responsibilities within essential job functions, in keeping with school policies.
 The position is hired and evaluated by the principal.

 Minimum Qualifications Education: Bachelor's degree in related field from an accredited American university or equivalent in a foreign country.
-Experience: Two (2) years experience in school admissions, with direct and primary responsibility for managing relationships with prospective families OR equivalent in a sales, recruiting, or marketing role.
+Experience: Two years full time wage earning experience in related field.

 All employees of the school are engaged in ministry and closely tied to the Principal in the exercise of the Principal's ministry and obligations to the school.